swampbear/chessrobot/README.md

 <img width="178" alt="Screenshot 2024-08-23 at 13 37 59" src="https://github.com/user-attachments/assets/b333c83e-09df-4146-bf6b-83bf66cab7d7">

+Pages and Components folders contain two files(usually) a tsx file and a css file

 ## Project progression <a name="progression"></a>

 The project consists of several key stages, both for the graphical user interface (GUI) and the Python backend.
 Below is an overview of the current progress: